Changes to social housing: applicant factsheet

 You don’t need to do anything right now.
 If you have listed an area where tenancies will be managed by community housing providers in the future, we will be in touch with you before the transfer occurs.

 Who can I talk to about this program?

 If you have any questions about the Social Housing Management Transfer program and want to talk to someone, you can:

 - call the Housing Contact Centre on 1800 422 322.
-This is a free call from landlines, most mobile phones and the phones located in your local FACS office
+This is a free call from landlines, most mobile phones and the phones located in your local DCJ office

-- speak to your local FACS client service team
+- speak to your local DCJ client service team

 - visit the Management Transfer Program